-The Spring Foray, hosted by the Southeastern Chapter, is scheduled for May 22-25 at Four Points Sheraton-Saginaw.
-Field trips will explore "the various habitats of the region, from Great Lakes marshes to lakeplain prairie, from floodplain forest to raised bog, and from dune and swale to horticultural garden".
-READ MORE HERE...
+The Spring Foray, was hosted by the Southeastern Chapter May 22-25 at Four Points Sheraton-Saginaw.
+Field trips explored "the various habitats of the region, from Great Lakes marshes to lakeplain prairie, from floodplain forest to raised bog, and from dune and swale to horticultural garden" .

 The Arisaema newsletter is now available online to members of the Michigan Botanical Club.
 Click here to access the Arisaema newsletter.